Yet Another eXchange Tool 0.11.2

 Introduction

 Index lists are just lists that contain a number of indices.
 Identical indices can occur multiple times in an index list.
-They have no notion 2D or 3D decompostions.
+They have no notion of 2D or 3D decompostions.

 However, you are still able to describe any type of decompostion using such an index list.
 The most general index list type is the index vector.
 The yaxt library provides other index list types that ease the generation of an index list for most decompostion types.